Ishaan-Datta/AWS-Deployment/README.md

 # AWS-Deployment

 ## Application Overview:
-This application demonstrates a microservice web architecture using Golang components.
-The application consists of four microservices: an authentication service, a data service, a recommendation service and a frontend/web service.
+This application demonstrates the deployment of a microservice web application using containers written in GoLang.
+The application consists of four microservices: an authentication service, a data service, a recommendation service, and a frontend/web service.
 The application is designed to be extremely lightweight, scalable, and easy to deploy on Kubernetes, making it ideal for cloud-native environments.
-You can view the application code Docker containers in the docker-container folder.

 ## Why use it?
-If you're a developer looking to deploy a microservice-based application on Kubernetes, this application is a perfect match.
-One of the standout features is how easy it is to get started.
 The installation process is straightforward, thanks to the use of Kubernetes, Terraform, and Helm.
 These tools work seamlessly together to provide a lightweight and scalable solution that's ready for cloud-native environments.
 With just a few simple steps, you can have everything up and running on AWS, allowing you to focus more on coding and less on setup.

 After installing the necessary tools, configuring and deploying the application to suit your specific needs is a breeze.
-The provided Helm chart does most of the heavy lifting by defining, installing, and managing all the Kubernetes resources required.
-Whether you're setting up the frontend, authentication, or data services, everything is templated for easy customization.
-You can also tweak AWS regions, adjust dynamic availability zone settings, and separate environments with ease.
-The application follows the best practices for cloud resource management, including environment separation and resource tagging, and can easily be accessed through the public URL allowing you to test and validate the deployment fast.
+The provided Helm chart does most of the heavy lifting by defining, installing, and managing all the Kubernetes resources required, and everything is templated for easy customization.
+You can also tweak AWS regions, adjust dynamic Availability Zone settings, and separate environments with ease.
+The application follows the best practices for cloud resource management, including environment separation and resource tagging, and can easily be accessed through the public URL, allowing you to test and validate the deployment quickly.

-Finally, the application is built with high availability in mind, making it a reliable choice for production environments.
-The infrastructure is designed to support rolling updates, minimizing downtime and ensuring that your application remains accessible.
+Finally, the application is built with high availability in mind, being designed to support rolling updates, minimizing downtime, and ensuring that your application remains accessible.
 With worker nodes strategically placed across multiple private subnets and Availability Zones, your application benefits from horizontal scaling and redundancy.
 This setup ensures that even during high traffic or unexpected failures, your application remains robust and responsive.

 ### Installation/Deployment:
 After cloning the repository, follow the instructions below to deploy the application to AWS using Terraform and Helm: